next-multilingual/next-multilingual/README.md

 Also, make sure to check your console log for warnings about potential issues with your messages.
 It can be tricky to get used to how it works first, but we tried to make it easy to detect and fix problems.
 Note that those logs will only show in non-production environments.

+#### Using messages outside of hooks

+It's not uncommon to need localized messages while being unable to use hooks.
+An example would be while using one of Next.js' core features is its [builtin API support](https://nextjs.org/docs/api-routes/introduction).
+In that context, instead of using `useMessage` we can simply use `getMessages` while specifying the `locale` argument.

 #### Using messages for localized URLs

 As mentioned previously, there is one special key for `pages`, where the `id` is `slug`.
 Unlike traditional slugs that look like `this-is-a-page`, we ask you to write the slug as a normal and human readable sentence, so that it can be translated like any other string.
 This avoids having special processes for slugs which can be costly and complex to manage in multiple languages.